RickStrahl/WestWindWebConnection-Documentation/User-Guide/Setting-Up-Web-Connection/Development-Environments/Visual-Studio-Configuration-and-Operation/The-Web-Connection-Visual-Studio-Add--in.md

-﻿The Web Connection Visual Studio Add-in provides a number of useful features that makes viewing Scripts and Templates and editing and previewing of Web Control Framework pages easier.
+The Web Connection Visual Studio Add-in provides a number of useful features that makes viewing Scripts and Templates and editing and previewing of Web Control Framework pages easier.

 * View in Browser lets you preview Script and Template Pages
 * View FoxPro Code either in VFP editor or an external editor (VS Code)